RonenNess/Iguina/readme.md

 * **ThemeIdentifier** (string): optional name you can give to your UI theme. this has no actual affect on anything, its for documentation only.
 * **TextScale** (float): a factor to scale all texts in the UI system by. defaults to 1.
+* **TextureScale** (float): a factor to scale all textures in the UI system by. defaults to 1.
+* **DefaultTexture** (string): a default texture path to use in any stylesheet where a texture id is expected, but not provided. defaults to null.
 * **CursorScale** (float): a factor to scale all cursor icons in the UI system by. default to 1.
 * **TimeToLockInteractiveState** (float): for how long, in seconds, to keep entities in "interactive" state once the mouse points on them even if the mouse immediately leaves.
 This is useful to prevent flickering if the user constantly point on and off an entity and it has animations.
 * **RowSpaceHeight** (int): define the size, in pixels, of a single `RowsSpacer` row.